Eric Standridge is a freelance writer with an interest in history. His main focus is writing about Oklahoma.

 Eastern Oklahoma’s Pine Valley was a company-owned lumber town.
 The picturesque town paralleled the Kiamichi River to the south and was surrounded by the Kiamichi Mountains.
 Founded in 1926, the entire town was constructed and ready to be occupied by the time the first of the workers arrived.
 It was just one of such sites owned by the Dierks Lumber Company.

 The lumber mill was one of the finest for that period.
-It was fully electric with the exception of two steam-powered carriages.
-The mill would move the logs through massive band saws which would cut the timber into boards.
-The electric was supplied by steam turbines, which used the wood scraps for fuel.
+It was fully electric except for two steam-powered carriages.
+The mill would move the logs through massive band saws, which would cut the timber into boards.
+The electricity was supplied by steam turbines, which used wood scraps for fuel.
 This was so efficient that there was enough electricity to supply the entire town.

 Origins of the Town

-In the 1800s and before, the Ouachita Mountains was home of the largest shortleaf pine forests in the world.
+In the 1800s and before, the Ouachita Mountains were home to the largest shortleaf pine forests in the world.
 This forest covered over five thousand square miles and was the last large virgin forest east of the Rocky Mountains.